tenzuki/TEXTY-THE-NOTEPAD/README.md

 ```

 ## 🚀 Future Development
--- **voice to text** : enabling the feature to write in the file using speech
+- **voice to text** : enabling the feature to write in the file using speech.
--- **desighn** : changing the simple ui to a responsive and fun looking ui
+- **desighn** : changing the simple ui to a responsive and fun looking ui.
--- **more functionalities** : giving out more functions and features to the texty
+- **more functionalities** : giving out more functions and features to the texty.

+Stay Tuned For More Updates

 ## 💽 Usage
 To run the application, simply run the script: